 Provide Care to Newborns and Their Families

-Neonatal Nurse Practitioners (NNPs) provide comprehensive care to high-risk newborn infants and their families.
+With expertise in embryologic, physiologic, and pathophysiologic foundations of neonatal conditions, Neonatal Nurse Practitioners (NNP) provide advanced, comprehensive care to high-risk newborns and their families.

 The National Certification Corporation requires the equivalent of 2 years of full-time clinic practice experience (within the last 5 years) as a registered nurse (RN) in the care of critically ill neonates or infants in critical care inpatient settings is required before a student begins clinical courses.
 Students may enroll in preclinical courses while obtaining the necessary practice.